javiferran/javiferran.github.io/_pages/about.md

 ---

-I am Research Engineer at the Barcelona Supercomputing Center and a final year PhD student at the Universitat Politècnica de Catalunya (UPC).
+I am a Research Engineer at the Barcelona Supercomputing Center and a final year PhD student at the Universitat Politècnica de Catalunya (UPC).
 Recently, I was a [MATS](https://www.matsprogram.org/) scholar, mentored by [Neel Nanda](https://www.neelnanda.io/about).
 During my PhD I have been fortunate enough to do research internships at [AI at Meta (FAIR)](https://ai.meta.com/), in the Machine Translation team at [Apple](https://www.apple.com/), and in the Books Science team at [Amazon](https://www.amazon.science/).

 My research focuses on interpretability and analysis of models.
 Currently, I am doing mechanistic interpretability research in Large Language Models, with special interest in improving their safety.
 Apart from research, I have also been a teacher assistant at several courses in the Computer Science and Telecommunications departments at UPC.